TheHassanAli2/thehassanali2/README.md

 ## Hey!
 <p>
 I first started coding at around 13 and learned about Python.
 My father was the one who had insisted that I should learn it, but over time I started to enjoy it and became much more invested into it.
 Ever since then, I've been interested in pursuing programming as a profession and have been creating projects for fun in my free time.
 After leading the programming team in my robotics club and becoming a co-leader of our school's Code Club, I have become a great role model for my peers and a mentor for programming projects!
+Now I am pursuing Computer Science at Carleton University.
 </p>

 <ul>